 Very Low-Calorie Diet (VLCD)

 On a VLCD, you may have as few as 800 calories a day and may lose up to 3 to 5 pounds (1.5 to 2 kg) week.
 Most VLCDs use meal replacements, such as formulas, soups, shakes, and bars instead of regular meals.
 This helps ensure that you get all of the nutrients you need each day.

-A VLCD is only recommended for adults who are obese and need to lose weight for health reasons.
+A VLCD is only recommended for adults who have obesity and need to lose weight for health reasons.
 These diets are often used before weight-loss surgery.
 You should only use a VLCD with the help of your provider.
-Most experts DO NOT recommend using a VLCD for more than 12 weeks.
+Most experts do not recommend using a VLCD for more than 12 weeks.